MustafaNafizDurukan/ThreadPriorityDriver/README.md

 - Custom WDM driver for Windows 7 and later
 - User-mode process for interacting with the driver
-- IOCTLs for sharing handles to processes with the user-mode process
+- IOCTLs for setting thread priorities

 ## **Usage**